What is ResearchGate ResearchGate?

 How is it useful?

-ResearchGate connects you with content and researchers that you’ll find other researchers, helps you discover content valuable to your own work.
-Herework, and lets you make your own research visible.
+ResearchGate connects you with content and researchers that you’ll find valuable to your own work.
+Hereother researchers, helps you discover content valuable to your work, and lets you make your own research visible.
 Here's how:

 How to get started